- IRAs have annual contribution limits and come in two types

 The federal government understands the importance of saving for retirement.
-They do this by having the tax code allow individuals to fund tax-advantaged accounts for holding retirement investments.
+They do this by having the tax code allow individuals to fund tax-advantaged investment vehicles for holding retirement investments.

 Primarily, there are two categories of retirement accounts available to individuals in the United States: a self-directed IRA or an employer-sponsored retirement plan in the form of a 401(k) or 403(b).
 This post focuses on the former and explores the key advantages of using this account to prepare for retirement as well as the differences between a Traditional and Roth IRA.

-We’ve made IRA contributions to accounts at Betterment, Vanguard, TDAmeritrade and LendingClub and we invest in multiple different asset classes to add diversity to our portfolio.
+We’ve made IRA contributions to accounts at M1 Finance, Vanguard, TDAmeritrade and LendingClub and we invest in multiple different asset classes to add diversity to our portfolio.
 Some options are more expensive than others.

 We tend to steer away from the pricier ones unless we feel comfortable that those investments can offer diversification benefits.
+Index funds like VTI or VTSAX, even VFIAX make great low-cost, diversified investments.
 But, as you can see, there are plenty of IRA options available to you.

 IRA Contribution Limits

 IRAs have annual contribution limits that require you to earn income in order to contribute.
-For 2018, the maximum contribution an individual can make is the lesser of $5,500 ($6,500 if age 50 or older) OR your earned income.
-In 2019, the maximum is $6,000.
-Said differently, if you earned $2,500 in 2018, your maximum contribution this year is $2,500.
-If you earned income in excess of $5,500, then you can contribute up to the maximum.
+For 2020 and 2021, the maximum contribution an individual can make is the lesser of $6,000 ($7,000 if age 50 or older) OR your earned income.
+Said differently, if you earned $2,500 in 2020, your maximum contribution this year is $2,500.
+If you earned income in excess of $6,000, then you can contribute up to the maximum.